sarath-menon/julia_cf2/README.md

-A julia package for designing FIR filters for the crazyflie qusdcopter and visualizing the results in realtime.
+A julia package for designing FIR filters for the crazyflie quadcopter and visualizing the results in realtime.